NordPass vs Dashlane: Which One's Better?

 Password sharing

-Even though I would say that Dashlane’s password sharing feature is better than NordPass, there’s one catch – the recipient must register with a free account in order to access the shared password.
-So, NordPass in this case provides more convenience.
+Even though I would say that both password managers have excellent password sharing features, with NordPass being slightly more detailed s, there’s one catch – the recipient must register with a free account in order to access the shared password.

-The difference in pricing of NordPass and Dashlane is not extreme at all.
-Both of them offer similar plans, like the Free version, as well as Premium and Family packages – all for a nearly identical price.
+While both NordPass and Dashlane offer similar plans, like the Free version, as well as Premium and Family packages, NordPass is a much more affordable option.

 Family | $2.68/month | $5.62/month |